 Do you have any extra slides that you could pull in the night before?
 If you use all of your slides every day then you might not be able to do this.

-In our 5th wheel, we have a slide out the back that we are able to close up in advance.
+In our 5th wheel, we have a slide-out in the back that we are able to close up in advance.
 We get the back room situated, pull in the slide, and have one less thing to worry about the next day.

 If you haven’t yet done so, we also highly recommend investing in a good TPMS (tire pressure monitoring system) for your rig.